-PRODUCT ORDER API CONFORMANCE TEMPLATE
+CUSTOMER API CONFORMANCE TEMPLATE

 Document Number: <###>

 Document Version: : <V#.#>

 Date: mmm, yyyy

 Document Status: Draft

 NOTICE

 Copyright © TeleManagement Forum 2013.
 All Rights Reserved.

 This document and translations of it may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implementation may be prepared, copied, published, and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice and this section are included on all such copies and derivative works.
 However, this document itself may not be modified in any way, including by removing the copyright notice or references to TM FORUM, except as needed for the purpose of developing any document or deliverable produced by a TM FORUM Collaboration Project Team (in which case the rules applicable to copyrights, as set forth in the TM FORUM IPR Policy, must be followed) or as required to translate it into languages other than English.